NicholasMiller/WildWestResellerAPI/README.md

 -------

 The main thrust for writing this was to complete Wild West's ridiculously complicated OTE certification process.
-Thus, with the SOAP API, I have included a wizard to complete each part of the certification process.
+Thus, along with the SOAP API, I have included a wizard to complete each part of the certification process.
 To use it, simply place the entire project directory on a PHP-enabled web server, open "certifications/index.html" in your web browser, enter your OTE